NobsterTheLobster/Xamarin.Forms.GridView/README.md

  # Xamarin.Forms.GridView
 GridView for xamarin forms with grouping, pull to refresh and selection visual state support.
-Tested for UWP and Android with Xamarin.Forms 3.5.

 Supports UWP (ItemsPanelTemplate set to ItemsWrapGrid), Android (Recycler)  and IOS (UICollectionView)